Long-term research findings

 From our research station in Santa Cruz das Ribeiras we cover a research area of about 540 km2.
 Our main lookout is the research station itself, but other lookout posts are also used, depending on the presence of animals.

-Risso’s dolphins studied in the Azores display a new and unique social structure amongst cetaceans, formed by a stratified community of highly associated social units, grouped by age and sex classes.
-Stable associations between frequently sighted individuals (male and female) occurred and seemed to be organised in separate clusters.
-Association patterns varied between age-classes, being most stable in adult males and most fluid in sub-adults.
-This model differs from that of bottlenose dolphins and pilot whale societies.
+Risso’s dolphins studied in the Azores display a social structure that is unique amongst cetaceans, formed by a stratified community of highly associated social units, grouped by age and sex class.
+Stable associations between frequently sighted individuals (male and female) indicate the existence of distinctly separate clusters.
+Association patterns vary between age classes, being most stable in adult males and most fluid in sub-adults.
+This structure differs from that of bottlenose dolphins and pilot whale societies.

-Our work has yielded the largest identified population of Risso’s dolphin known to date, with 1,250 individuals recorded within the processed data set obtained over a 4 year sequential period.
+Our work has yielded the largest identified population of Risso’s dolphins known to date, with 1,250 individuals recorded within the processed data set obtained over a 4 year sequential period.
 There is a resident population of around 250 individuals living off Pico Island, together with a large number of non-resident animals.
-The resident animals showed high site fidelity and were encountered in relatively restricted areas.
-Different patterns between sexes appear and support the species complex social ecology, particularly the mating system.
+The resident animals show high site fidelity and are encountered in relatively restricted areas.
+Different patterns between sexes appear and support the species' complex social ecology, particularly the mating system.

 The south coast of Pico Island is a critical habitat for Risso’s dolphins, that use the study area for breeding and nursing.
 Calving takes place mainly from June to August, concentrated therefore in a summer calving season.
 Calving and nursing females can be encountered closer to the coast than other social units.
 This spatial segregation of calving females indicates the particular needs and vulnerability of Risso’s dolphins in this stage of their life cycle.

 A new method to link scarification to age